sbeyer/steiner-tree-results/README.md

 where the bounds come from.

-If no information on bounds is given, we default to a lower bound of 0 and an upper bound obtained by a run of the 2-approximation by Takahashi and Matsuyama.
+If no information on bounds is given, we default to a lower bound of 0 and an upper bound obtained by a run of a 2-approximation algorithm [TM80].

 ### steinlib.csv